 The report compiles issues, direct experiences and potential solutions to entrenched barriers that were identified in key-note industry addresses and expert forums at a symposium hosted by DARTS last year.

-DARTS, in partnership with Create NSW and supported by the National Theatre of Parramatta, will launch the report this week (Friday, 5 October) at Riverside Theatres Parramatta.
-Guests from across NSW’s creative sectors will be called on to support actions leading to a more inclusive, culturally diverse and relevant arts and screen sector.
+DARTS, in partnership with Create NSW and supported by the National Theatre of Parramatta, launched the Voice, Agency & Integrity reprot on Friday, 5 October at Riverside Theatres Parramatta.
+Guests from across NSW’s creative sectors were called on to support actions leading to a more inclusive, culturally diverse and relevant arts and screen sector.

 CALLS TO IMPROVE UNDER-REPRESENTATION

 The report calls for actions to improve the current under- representation of people from culturally diverse backgrounds at all levels of the creative sector:

 - Making culturally diverse artists and creatives more visible

 - Measuring diversity to increase diversity

 - Taking affirmative action